Doigt/dsucker/README.md

-this is a game about sucking dicks
+this is a game about sucking dicks - play it at http://doigt.github.io/dsucker